Azure/Enterprise-Scale/docs/reference/contoso/Readme.md

 # Deploy Enterprise-Scale with Azure VWAN

-The Enterprise-Scale architecture is modular by design and allow organizations to start with foundational landing zones that support their application portfolios and add hybrid connectivity with ExpressRoute or VPN when required.
+The Enterprise-Scale architecture is modular by design and allows organizations to start with foundational landing zones that support their application portfolios and add hybrid connectivity with ExpressRoute or VPN when required.
 Alternatively, organizations can start with an Enterprise-Scale architecture based on an Azure Virtual WAN network topology if customers require hybrid connectivity to on-premises locations and global transit connectivity from the beginning.

 Azure Virtual WAN is a Microsoft-managed solution that provides end-to-end, global, and dynamic transit connectivity by default.
 Virtual WAN hubs eliminate the need to manually configure network connectivity.
 For example, you don't need to manage user-defined routes (UDR) or network virtual appliances (NVAs) to enable global transit connectivity.
 Virtual WAN simplifies end-to-end network connectivity in Azure, and to Azure from on-premises, by creating a hub-and-spoke network architecture.
 The architecture can easily scale to support multiple Azure regions and on-premises locations (any-to-any connectivity) as shown in the following figure: